JATOS/JATOS_docs/versioned_docs/version-3.9.1/References_Configs_and_JATOS_API/jatos.js-Reference.md

 ### `jatos.componentJsonInput`

-The JSON input you entered in the component's properties.
+The component input data you entered in the component properties.
 This is `{}` if the field was left empty.

 ### `jatos.componentList`